chrishayuk/chuk-tool-processor/docs/programmatic_execution.md

 )
 ```

-### OpenAI (via Custom Sandbox)
+### Option 3: OpenAI (via Tool-Processor Sandbox)

-OpenAI doesn't have built-in code execution for tool orchestration, but you can implement it:
+OpenAI doesn't have built-in code execution for tool orchestration, so use the tool-processor's code sandbox:

 ```python
 from chuk_tool_processor.execution.code_sandbox import CodeSandbox